arangodb/docs/3.9/programs-arangosh-details.md

 In AQL, escaping is done traditionally with the backslash character: `\`.
 As seen above, this leads to double backslashes when specifying Windows paths.
-Arangosh requires another level of escaping, also with the backslash character.
+_arangosh_ requires another level of escaping, also with the backslash character.
-It adds up to four backslashes that need to be written in Arangosh for a single literal backslash (`c:\tmp\test.js`):
+It adds up to four backslashes that need to be written in _arangosh_ for a single literal backslash (`c:\tmp\test.js`):

     db._query('RETURN "c:\\\\tmp\\\\test.js"')